 "Immunity is defined as the ability of the body to fight against invading organisms and disease-causing agents".
 There are two types of immunity; innate immunity, and adaptive immunity.
-Innate immunity is a natural defence mechanism present in an individual by birth itself.
-In a healthy individual, the body has the natural capacity to fight against the invading microorganisms, but in some cases( immunocompromised patients), this may not be the case always.
-The specific mediators of innate immunity are the body`s physical, physiological, cellular, cytokine and fluid barriers present in the body.
-Acquired immunity is an artificially induced immunity through external agents such as vaccines.
-Vaccines are the substances that trigger the body`s natural defence mechanism through antibodies.
-Some of the vaccines are BCG, DPT, DT, TT, MMR, oral polio vaccine, Hepatitis vaccine and cholera vaccine.
+Innate immunity is a natural defense mechanism present in an individual by birth itself.
+In a healthy individual, the body has the natural capacity to fight against the invading microorganisms, however, in the immunocompromised patients, the body fails to do so.
+On the other hand, adaptive immunity or acquired immunity is an artificially induced immunity with the help of vaccines.
+Vaccines are the substances that boosts the body`s natural defense mechanism by producing specific antibodies.
+Some vaccines are BCG, DPT, DT, TT, MMR, oral polio vaccine, Hepatitis vaccine and cholera vaccine.

 Natural Immunity or innate immunity

 1. Physical barriers: Some physical barriers help in safeguarding our body are the skin, mucous membrane, and hair.
 They protect us by making a barrier against the invaders.
 They have the ability to identify the antigens such as allergens, microorganisms and toxins.
 Among all the barriers, the skin is one of the most helpful organs to fight illnesses.
 The epidermis, the outer layer of the skin is very thick and strong to resist the entry of most of the microorganisms.
 Similarly, the mucus membrane produces thick secretions that can trap the dust and microorganisms.